Sky Ride Technology on Shark Tank Show

-Scott came into the Shark Tank as confident as anyone with an invention that knows has huge possibilities.
-The only problem with such a large project is the amount of financing it would take to get the Sky Ride into some of the Ski Resorts and other Tourist destinations that he visions.
+Scott came into the Shark Tank as confident as anyone withan invention he knows has tremendous possibilities.
+The only problem with such a large project is the amount of financing needed to get the Sky Ride into some of the Ski Resorts and other Tourist destinations that he visions.

 Olsen came in asking $3,000,000.00 investment for a 20% stake in the company valuing the SkyRide Technology at $15 million.

-All of the Sharks are immediately impressed to find out that Scott Olsen is the inventor of the Roller Blades and want to know how much he has made from that invention.
+All the Sharks are immediately impressed to find out Scott Olsen is the inventor of the Roller Blades and want to know how much money he made from the invention.
 He tries to brush the question off but puts the number well North of $5 million.
-He has already invested $500k of his own money in this new vision that he's had for over 25 years.
-Olsen claims that they can build a personalized SkyRide in just about any large backyard so it's not just the resort communities he is targeting for order's.
+He's already invested $500k of his own money in this new vision he's had for over 25 years.
+Olsen claims that they can build a personalized SkyRide in just about any large backyard so it's not just the resort communities he's targeting.

-As impressed as the Sharks are, none of them were willing to commit $3 million dollars on a project that is not already making some serious money and they all go out in quick fashion.
+As impressed as the Sharks are, none of them were willing to commit $3 million dollars on a project that's not already making some serious money and they all go out in quick fashion.
 When Olsen was leaving the Shark Tank, his last word's were "we are looking for an Angel, not a Shark".
-Preferably an Angel that like's to fly thru the air.
+Preferably an Angel that like's to fly.

-The attention that the SkyRide has received is drawing interest from around the world.
-They currently are bidding on multiple locations in South America, Southeast Asia, the Middle East and here in the United States.
-They are also working with athletic clubs and sports training facilities to introduce the Sky Ride as a fun way to exercise.
+The attention the SkyRide has received is drawing interest from around the world.
+They're currently bidding on multiple locations in South America, Southeast Asia, the Middle East and here in the United States.
+Scott's also working with athletic clubs and sports training facilities to introduce the Sky Ride as a fun way to exercise.

-Good Luck Scott, I for one can not wait to try out the Sky Rider.
+Good Luck Scott, I for one can't wait to try out the Sky Rider.